Unipisa/CMM-Workbench/additional-materials/SWH-storiesWorkplace/AttardiInterview.md

 However it might misinterpret an integer or another data type as a pointer and follow it to get to an object in the heap, from which it will trace through its descendants.
 The only harm this can do to the program, is to consider as still alive objects that are not.
 These object will be preserved from collection and therefore “conserved” longer than they should.
 Hence the name conservative collector.

-**Q: Which hardware were you using?**

-A: At that time, Sun workstations were used.
-Then, PCs running Linux.